-For years I consumed truck loads of delicious smooth, velvety chocolate until one day after my excess consumption I developed a bad headache.
+For years I consumed truckloads of deliciously smooth, velvety chocolate until one day after my excess consumption I developed a bad headache.
 This was the beginning of my food intolerances and allergies.
 Within a short time, I could no longer eat chocolate, cheese, red wine, sugar or coffee.
-People often say, “I couldn’t live without coffee, cheese or chocolate!”, well YES you can!
+People often say, “I couldn’t live without coffee, cheese or chocolate!”, well YES, you can!

 (makes a small batch)